 —Anzaldúa 1990, xix

-There are days when I envy my colleagues who teach a standard western philosophy curriculum.
-With the possible exception of discussions about God’s existence most traditional philosophical puzzles do not implicate the self in the deeply emotional ways that courses in feminist and critical race philosophy do.
+There are days when I envy my colleagues who teach a standard Western philosophy curriculum.
+With the possible exception of discussions about God’s existence, most traditional philosophical puzzles do not implicate the self in the deeply emotional ways that courses in feminist and critical race philosophy do.
 Classroom discussions of race, gender, and their intersections with class/caste, ability, and sexuality use on-the-ground experiences with injustice as their starting point and as such have strong psychological and affective dimensions.
 We know injustice when we feel it.
-Productive engagement with these topics should call our collective attention to the relationships between knowledge, power, and embodied identity in ways that challenge students’ default assumption that knowledge is marked by certainty, universality, and objectivity.
+Productive engagement with these topics should call our collective attention to the relationships among knowledge, power, and embodied identity in ways that challenge students’ default assumption that knowledge is marked by certainty, universality, and objectivity.

 Classrooms are unlevel knowing fields: contested terrains where knowledge and ignorance are simultaneously produced and circulate with equal vigor.
 There are constellations of resistances at play here.
-Dominant groups are accustomed to having an “epistemic home turf advantage”; that is, we are used to having conversations about racism or sexism in discursive spaces where our perceptions go unchallenged.
-So, when our epistemic home terrain is under threat we hold our ground.
-Consider the white student who is unwilling to hear students of colors’ testimonies about the daily injustices as anything more than complaining.
+Dominant groups are accustomed to having an “epistemic home-turf advantage”; that is, we are used to having conversations about racism or sexism in discursive spaces where our perceptions go unchallenged.
+So, when our epistemic home terrain is under threat, we hold our ground.
+Consider the white student who is unwilling to hear the testimonies of students of color about the daily injustices as anything more than complaining.
 Members of marginalized groups also resist: we push back against texts and conversations that distort, erase, or fail to acknowledge our experiences.
 Consider the Latina who chooses to be silent or to skip class rather than have another conversation about race and immigration with white folks who just want to argue.

 I want to focus on one particular node in this constellation of resistant responses.
-Privilege-preserving epistemic pushback is a variety of willful ignorance that dominant groups habitually deploy during conversations that try to make social injustices visible.
+Privilege-preserving epistemic pushback is a variety of willful ignorance that dominant groups habitually deploy during conversations that are trying to make social injustices visible.
 I want to work with, not against, this ground-holding reflex by offering a possible strategy for tracking it productively, with the caveat that resistance can be nuanced.
 It’s not always easy to spot or interpret.
-I focus on these ground-holding responses because they are pervasive, tenacious, and bear a strong resemblance to critical thinking practices, and because I believe that their uninterrupted circulation does psychological and epistemic harm to members of marginalized groups.
+I focus on these ground-holding responses because they are pervasive, tenacious, and bear a strong resemblance to critical-thinking practices, and because I believe that their uninterrupted circulation does psychological and epistemic harm to members of marginalized groups.

 My discussion begins with two examples from undergraduate feminist and critical race philosophy classrooms with strong applied intersectional content.
 Privilege-protective epistemic pushback takes at least two forms.
-The first strongly resembles critical thinking practices that encourage students to carefully consider the truth of a particular claim.
+The first strongly resembles critical-thinking practices that encourage students to carefully consider the truth of a particular claim.
 The second is more sophisticated: it occurs when philosophical concepts are enlisted to fortify this resistance.
 I argue that this privilege-preserving expression of ignorance is neither a form of skepticism nor an expression of critical thinking.
 These expressions are doing a different kind of work.
-I treat them as shadow texts; that is, as texts that runs alongside the readings in ways that offer no epistemic friction.
+I treat them as shadow texts, that is, as texts that run alongside the readings in ways that offer no epistemic friction.
 I briefly offer a pedagogical exercise designed to help students track shadow texts and to raise questions about the possible harms of letting shadow texts circulate uncritically.
 In closing I consider the possibility that shadow texts not only help track the production of ignorance, but also the harms of epistemic violence.

 Does This Happen When You Teach?